-The excess heat from power generation, is a useful energy source in its own right.
+The excess heat from power generation is a useful energy source in its own right.
 Internal combustion engines produce heat due to their inherent inefficiency.
 The water jacket around each engine cools it, and in so doing it heats up.
 This hot water can be used for space heating, water heating, process steam covering industrial steam loads, product drying, or for nearly any other thermal energy need.
-The combined use of the electricity and the hot water is known as biogas cogeneration.
+The combined use of electricity and hot water is known as biogas cogeneration.

 This is also known as “electricity production” with Combined Heat and Power (CHP) and involves the use of biogas from the anaerobic digestion (AD) process.